kumu/docs/getting-started/introduction.md

 <!--
 ### Main menu (<i class="fa fa-th"></i>)

 Use this menu to quickly change between maps and perspectices or switch between projects.
-You'll also find links to manage attributes, members, rename a project, and delete a project.
+You'll also find links to manage fields, members, rename a project, and delete a project.

 ### Pin (<i class="fa fa-map-marker"></i>)